chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, it is said in the "Abandoned Rock Mountain Sutra":

-"The incomparable wisdom and supernatural powers of the Buddhas are not as powerful as the power of impermanence, and the power of all Buddhas and Bodhisattvas combined is powerless against the laws of impermanence and of death."
+"The incomparable wisdom and supernatural powers of the Buddhas are not as powerful as the power of death, and the power of all Buddhas and Bodhisattvas combined is powerless against the laws of rebirth and of death."

 Then, can you save yourself by obtaining supernatural powers?
 In the Anthology of Impermanence, it says:

-"An immortal possessing the five powers, although he can travel thousands of miles in the air,
+"An immortal possessing the five powers,

+although he can travel thousands of miles in the air,

-Somewhere to live that is unharmed by death— Such a place does not exist.
-It does not exist in space, it does not exist in the sea, Nor if you stay in the midst of mountains."
+Somewhere to live that is unharmed by death—

+Such a place does not exist.

+It does not exist in space, it does not exist in the sea,

+Nor if you stay in the midst of mountains."

-That is to say, those immortals who have supernatural powers and obtain five supernatural powers, no matter how they change, how fast they run with supernatural powers, they will not be able to run away from impermanence, and they will not be able to run away from death.
+That is to say, those immortals who have supernatural powers and obtain the five supernatural powers, no matter how they change, how fast they run with supernatural powers, they will not be able to run away from karma, and they will not be able to run away from death.

 Power and wealth are useless.